Why Your Board Needs An ‘Annual Work Plan’ - FREE Template

 Typically, board meetings get distracted by matters of little relevance or consequence

 Demands on governing boards are increasing and with them there is pressure to include more items on board meeting agendas.
 Examined closely, many of these have little or no governance relevance or consequence.
 Regardless of content substance, agenda overload typically results in boards dealing only superficially with even those matters that are central to their responsibility to direct and control the organisations they are responsible for.

-Boards are particularly susceptible to being drawn into short-term, day-to-day operational and management matters.
+Boards committees are particularly susceptible to being drawn into short-term, day-to-day operational and management matters.
 The nature of management reporting is often blamed for this and with some justification.
-However, the main cause of unproductive board meetings is a lack of thought and intentionality on the board’s part as to where it should focus its time and attention.
+However, the main cause of unproductive board meetings is a lack of thought and intentionality on the board’s part as to where it should best focus its time and attention.

 Doing the right work and doing it well demands that boards are able to distinguish between matters that are truly important and those that are merely urgent.
 Most boards need to make a specific effort to ensure that less pressing, but nevertheless important, matters are prioritised and scheduled so they do not get ‘crowded out’.
 A simple 2 x 2 time management grid is a useful starting point for analysis.

 Of course, crises (urgent and important) do arise from time to time but the greater proportion of what is truly board work sits in the ’important but not urgent’ cell of the matrix.